 NCIDQ Application Timeline — All 3 Sections

-If you have already earned your qualified work experience, your approved application for all 3 sections is valid for 10 exam administrations.
+If you have already earned your qualified work experience, your approved application for all 3 sections is valid for 10 exam administrations or approximately 5 years.

 Earned Approved Education and Qualified Work Experience

 *You can take the tests for each section in any order you choose.

 So, in summary, you must pass all 3 sections within 10 exam windows or approximately 5 years from the date that you first passed 1 section.
 If you don't pass all sections within 5 years, you’ll have to start over as your scores will be canceled.

 So you want to make sure that you’re going to be able to complete everything within that 5-year window before you start.

 According to CIDQ, this is because

 New applicable professional skills emerge all the time and are reflected on the most recent versions of the exam.
 Going beyond the five-year window makes some of your knowledge obsolete.

 How much time will it require to take all 3 tests at once?

 The Qpractice study plan is designed to help designers complete all 3 sections in one exam season, from January through April or July through October.